cfuehrmann/bringer/README.markdown

-Remark: the "extlib" stands for the above-mentioned "Batteries" As we can see, the "batteries included"-library (extlib) needs to be on your system besides the standard installation of OCaml.
+Remark: the "extlib" stands for the above-mentioned "Batteries" As we can see, the "batteries included"-library (extlib) needs to be on your system besides the standard installation of O
+Caml.

 Configuration